carlobee/neural_nets/README.md

-# Build a Basic CNN using Keras
+# Build a Basic Neural Network using Keras in Python

 ![Image](https://miro.medium.com/max/770/1*1_RWtODBJ1MhYwRSJ-XCbw.png)

-This is a beginner's guide to developing a simple convolutional neural network (CNN) using the Keras library in Python.
-The CNN will be used to perform a basic image classifcation task on the MNIST dataset.
+This is a beginner's guide to developing a simple artificial neural network (ANN) using the Keras library in Python.
+The net will be used to perform a basic image classifcation task on the MNIST dataset.

 ## Environment setup